|Master of Applied Communication Theory and Methodology (MACTM)|

 - Organizational Communication

-Applicants for admission to the master's program in Applied Communication Theory and Methodology must:
+Applicants to the master's program in Applied Communication Theory and Methodology must meet the minimum requirements established by the College of Graduate Studies.
+To apply, students must submit: